Equity derivatives

 Warrants

-Warrants work like options but unlike options they are securities issued by companies (mostly banks).
-The range of warrants is rather reserved for retail clients because they are much less expensive than the usual options.
-Indeed, a warrant is usually a product that allows you to buy a portion of a share (1/10 of a share for example, which means that you have to buy 10 warrants to have the right to buy a share), while the unit of options would rather represent a right to buy 100 shares.
+Warrants work like options but, unlike options, they are securities issued by companies (mostly banks).
+Warrants are generally reserved for retail clients because they are much less expensive than the usual options.
+A warrant usually allows to buy a portion of a share (e.g.,1/10 of a share, which means that 10 warrants are needed to have the right to buy one share), while an option typically represents a right to buy 100 shares.

-In a futures contract, the buyer commits to purchase the asset at a future date and at a specific price.
-Unlike options, in a futures contract, the buyer has an obligation to buy the asset.
-In simple terms, the buyer must purchase the asset on the date specified in the contract at the specified price.
+Futures Contracts: In a futures contract, the buyer agrees to purchase the asset at a future date and at a specific price.
+Unlike options, in a futures contract, the buyer is obligated to buy the asset.
+Simply put, the buyer must purchase the asset on the date specified in the contract at the agreed-upon price.

 Convertible Bonds

-Although also an interest rate instrument, convertible bonds are generally considered to be equity derivatives.
-Convertible bonds offer the holder the option to convert the bonds into shares of the company.
-In addition to the characteristics of the bond (coupon and maturity date), convertible bonds also have a conversion rate and price associated with it.
-Because of the conversion feature, these types of bonds pay a lower interest rate than regular bonds, making them a popular instrument for issuers.
+Although also an interest rate instrument, convertible bonds are generally considered equity derivatives.
+They offer the holder the option to convert the bonds into shares of the company.
+In addition to the bond characteristics (coupon and maturity date), convertible bonds also come with a conversion rate and price.
+Because of this conversion feature, these bonds pay a lower interest rate than regular bonds, making them popular for issuers.

 Equity Swaps

-Equity-linked swaps are generally exchanges between the performance of an index security and the receipt of payments related to fixed or floating rate securities.
-Short-term rates such as LIBOR or SOFR are a common benchmark for the fixed income portion of equity swaps.
+Equity-Linked swaps are generally exchanges between the performance-related return of a security in an index and the receipt of payments related to fixed or floating rate securities.